-- Q. What type of prover is the Meter Engineers MagnaProve? - A. The MagnaProve is a small volume captive displacement prover. - Q. Why is the Meter Engineers MagnaProve prover considered a small volume prover? - A. The small volume classification is based upon the volume displaced in relationship to the number of flow meter pulses collected.
+Q. What type of prover is the Meter Engineers MagnaProve?

+- A. The MagnaProve is a small volume captive displacement prover. - Q. Why is the Meter Engineers MagnaProve prover considered a small volume prover? - A. The small volume classification is based upon the volume displaced in relationship to the number of flow meter pulses collected.
 A small volume prover is any prover that does not gather pulses greater than 10,000 meter pulses per meter pass to create a meter factor.
 A small volume prover in conjunction with pulse interpolation can generate a meter factor in less than 10,000 pulses. - Q. How can the Meter Engineers MagnaProve be used to prove Coriolis and Ultrasonic Meters? - A. The MagnaProve utilizes an extended pre-run to accommodate Coriolis and Ultrasonic meters.
-This extended pre-run allows for the flow to stabilize before the piston enters the measurement section of the prover. - Q. Why is the upstream and downstream volume the same on the Meter Engineers MagnaProve small volume prover? - A. The displaced volume is the same due to having a shaft on both sides of the piston assembly. - Q. Can the fluid flow through the prover all of the time? - A. Yes. - Q. How much pressure drop does the Meter Engineers MagnaProve meter prover have? - A. The pressure drop varies by prover model, and depending on the model, you can see a pressure drop of 3-10 psi across the piston. - Q. What motor size is used on the Meter Engineers MagnaProve? - A. The MagnaProve uses the same 7.5hp servo motor across all its provers. - Q. How can I receive more information and support for the Meter Engineers MagnaProve small volume prover? - A. For sales and technical support, please contact your Meter Engineers support team at 316-721-4214 during normal business hours (M-F 8AM-5PM CST) and 316-744-7600 after hours.
+This extended pre-run allows for the flow to stabilize before the piston enters the measurement section of the prover. - Q. Why is the upstream and downstream volume the same on the Meter Engineers MagnaProve small volume prover? - A. The displaced volume is the same due to having a shaft on both sides of the piston assembly.

+Q. Can the fluid flow through the prover all of the time?

+- A. Yes. - Q. How much pressure drop does the Meter Engineers MagnaProve meter prover have? - A. The pressure drop varies by prover model, and depending on the model, you can see a pressure drop of 3-10 psi across the piston. - Q. How can I receive more information and support for the Meter Engineers MagnaProve small volume prover? - A. For sales and technical support, please contact your Meter Engineers support team at 316-721-4214 during normal business hours (M-F 8AM-5PM CST) and 316-744-7600 after hours.